 - Tesary Lin, Assistant Professor, Marketing, Questrom School of Business, Boston University

 - James C. Cooper, Professor of Law, Antonin Scalia Law School, George Mason University

-This blog article is derived from the authors’ research paper titled COPPAcalypse Now?
-Contextual vs. Interest-Based Ad Targeting and Content Subsidization in Children’s Programming, a project of the Economics of Digital Services initiative led by Penn’s Center for Technology, Innovation and Competition (CTIC) and The Warren Center for Network & Data Services.
+This blog article is derived from the authors’ research paper titled COPPAcalypse?
+The YouTube Settlement’s Impact on Kids Content Creation, a project of the Economics of Digital Services initiative led by Penn’s Center for Technology, Innovation & Competition (CTIC) and The Warren Center for Network & Data Services.
 CTIC and the Warren Center are grateful to the John S. and James L. Knight Foundation for its generous support of the EODS initiative.

 As the Internet has evolved, online display advertising has grown into a multi-billion-dollar industry, surpassing television advertising for the first time in 2017.
 Online content creators rely on the revenue generated by display advertising to monetize the services that they provide to consumers, often for free.
 The display advertising that consumers see can be based on the content they are viewing (contextual ads) or on personal information used to predict likely interests (interest-based advertising (IBA)), which is gleaned from persistent identifiers that track users online.
 Because ads served based on information about the viewer, not merely context, are more likely to lead to conversions, IBAs sell at a premium compared to impressions based only on context.
 Indeed, the weight of the empirical evidence suggests that IBAs generate between two to three times more revenue than display ads that are served based only on context.